Edmund Crispin: Composer

 Even less known are the operas, which include a children's ballad opera, John Barleycorn, and two intriguing collaborations with his friend Kingsley Amis providing the texts.
 The first, Amberley Hall, was described by Montgomery as "a mildly scandalous burlesque set in England in the 18th century".
 The second, To Move the Passions, was a ballad opera commissioned for the 1951 Festival of Britain.
 Both remained unfinished, and Amis complained that Montgomery was too busy "writing filthy film scores and stinking stories for the popular press".

 Of the orchestral concert works, only Overture to a Fairy Tale and the Concertino for String Orchestra of 1950 – a substantial three movement piece despite the modest title, and the only purely instrumental work Montgomery ever had published – are generally available as recordings.
 There are recordings of two concert works derived from film scores: Scottish Aubade (from the 1952 documentary film Scottish Highlands) and Scottish Lullaby (from The Kidnappers, 1953).
+The BBC revived the 1947 comedy overture Bartholomew Fair in June 2024.

 Philip Lane calls Montgomery "a composer of talent who was perhaps side-tracked, and, not helped by increasing alcoholism, unable to fulfil his full potential.
 On the other hand, not every composer has their music heard by millions throughout the world, even though not every listener is aware of the composer’s name."